Updated on 2023-03-07 GMT+08:00

 Feature

-Top-notch performance, highly reliable and available
+Top-notch performance, high reliability and availability

-Reliable, inexpensive, and real-time storage access
+Reliable, inexpensive storage with real-time access

 Application scenarios

-Cloud-hosted applications, data sharing, content sharing, and hot data storage
+Cloud applications, data sharing, content sharing, and hot data storage

 Web disk applications, enterprise backup, active archiving, and data monitoring